holyjak/fulcro-intro-wshop/docs/INTRO.md

 # A very brief introduction to Fulcro

+_Disclaimer: I'm not going to talk about WHY things are they way they are.
+Read https://fulcro-community.github.io/guides/tutorial-minimalist-fulcro/index.html#_why_fulcro_

 Fulcro is a full-stack web framework for a _graph API_.
 These are the key parts:

 * On the _frontend_ we have a **UI** tree composed of React _components_